kostantinos-papadamou/pseudoscience-paper/README.md

 #### Step 3.
 Install Adblock Plus
 Once the user is authenticated you MUST install Adblock Plus manually by visiting: https://adblockplus.org/

 #### Step 4.
-Close the browser and repeat all steps for each User Profile.
+Close the browser and repeat all steps for each User Profile
 Please ensure that you properly close the browser window before executing this script for another user profile, or before running any experiment.

 ### 2.2.3.
 User Profile Training (Build User's Watch History)